Betty: An Automatic Differentiation Library for Multilevel Optimization: Conclusion

 \section{Conclusion}

-In this paper, we aim to help establish both mathematical and systems foundations for automatic differentiation in multilevel optimization.
-To this end, we develop a novel procedure based on an interpretation of MLO as a dataflow graph, and additionally introduce a MLO software library, \textsc{Betty}, that allows for easy programming of general MLO applications in a modular and maintainable fashion without requiring expert knowledge.
+In this paper, we aimed to help establish both mathematical and systems foundations for automatic differentiation in MLO.
+To this end, we devised a novel dataflow graph for MLO, upon which an automatic differentiation procedure is built, and additionally introduced \textsc{Betty}, a software library with various systems support, that allows for easy programming of a wide range of MLO applications in a modular fashion.
+We showed that \textsc{Betty} allows for scaling up to both larger models with many parameters, as well as to MLO programs with multiple dependent problems.
+As future work, we plan to extend \textsc{Betty} to support additional algorithmic and systems features, such as best-response Jacobian algorithms for non-differentiable processes, and advanced memory optimization techniques like model-parallel training and CPU-offloading.